 There may be a time when you need or want to deposit a check for someone else.
-The good news is that it may be possible throughout many banks, credit unions, and other depository institutions!
+According to the Federal Reserve Bank of San Francisco, paper checks account for about 60% of all retail payments in the United States.1 The good news is that it may be possible throughout many banks, credit unions, and other depository institutions!
 Keep reading for more information on how you can deposit a check for another person.

 Figure Out Whether You Want the Check To Be Deposited Into Your Account or the Payee’s Account